ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 ---

-Let's first take a look at our initial diagram:
+Let's first take a look at our original diagram:
 <figure>
     <img src="//cdn.forevolve.com/blog/images/2017/controller-service-repo-ninja-with-DI.png">
     <figcaption>An HTTP request from the <code>Controller</code> to the data source, fully decoupled.</figcaption>